ErikEngerd/kubedock-dns/README.md

   (kubedock-pod currently), so-called 'opt-in' so that we have control on which pods are mutated.

+# Technical details

+* An embedded DNS server is used based on miekg/dns, the same DNS package used by coredns, the standard nameserver of kubernetes.
+This allows us to use the source IP for DNS lookups.
+* The client-go Informer is used to keep up to date with changes to pods
+* The controller-runtime package is used for implementing the mutating admission controller.

+kubedock-dns tries to validate the network setup on deployment of pods.
+It also pervents changes to the network setup after deployment, but still allows any other changes.
+The idea is to achieve fast failure for detecting problems.

 # Kubedock changes

 The advantage of this model is that it is relatively ueasy to integrate with kubedock.
 All that needs